DLTK's Holiday Crafts for Kids

 ADULT: Bend the coat hanger to form a circle.

-- Using the slits cut halfway through the rolls, slide each of your tp rolls onto the hanger to form a big circle of tp rolls.
+- Using the slits you cut halfway through each roll, slide the toilet paper rolls onto the hanger to form a large circle.

-Cut out many, many leaf shapes.
-We folded the construction paper in half and in half again and traced our shapes onto the top.
-Then we cut out the shape from the folded paper and got 4 at a time.
+- Next, cut out lots of leaf shapes!
+We folded our construction paper in half, then in half again, and traced the shapes onto the top layer.
+Cutting through the folded paper gives you four leaves at a time.

-- I've provided a template with a few different shapes you can chose to trace.
-We used the maple and poplar leaves, but use the ones that remind you of home!
+- I’ve also included a template with several leaf shapes to choose from.
+We used maple and poplar leaves, but pick the ones that remind you most of home!

 - One person can be doing this part while another is assembling the tp roll wreath base.